env3d-lessons/security-base64-encoding/README.md

 # QR Code App

 Let’s create a simple QRCode generation api.

-Start by installing the qrencode program on your Linux server
+Start codespaces for this assignment, the linux container is preconfigured for you.

+You will see that there is already a `qrcode.sh` file, you will be completing this script.

+Within the codepsaces environment is a command line program called qrencode.
+I installed it using the following command.

 ```
 sudo apt install qrencode